princefishthrower/chrisfrew.in/src/content/blog/react-typescript-generic-search-sort-and-filters/index.md

 Where any other value for each type will evaluate to `true` in a boolean evaluation.

 I realize providing the user with both truthy and falsy options for each property may be overkill.
 You may decide for certain properties to only provide a filter for one or the other.
 This depends on the actual items you are filtering and what you want in your UI.
-I've implemented both for completeness and your convenience. :smile:
+I've implemented both for completeness and your convenience. 😊

 With that said, we can expect what kind of signature we need for our `genericFilter`.
 We need the object of type `T` that will be present in the `filter()` callback, and the active filters themselves: